 Principles Our Agency Stands Behind when Matching Your Family with a Live-In Childcare Provider

-We encourage parents to have a defined schedule for their nanny.
+We encourage parents to have a defined schedule for their nannies.
 Live-in sitters need the same time off that parents do.

 We encourage parents to give their live-in professional babysitter living quarters separate from the family’s.
-It is important both parties have their own private spaces.
+Both parties must have their own private spaces.

-Some live-in caregivers do not prefer to be alone, but it is always important to have that option.
+Some live-in caregivers do not enjoy being alone, but it is always important to have that option.
 This also allows parents to maintain a certain level of privacy in their homes.

 * Ideally, in a perfect world, the nanny has their own kitchenette in their personal living area; however, this is not always feasible.